Burgess Sidney Gaither: Political career

 A Whig and a supporter of Henry Clay, Gaither was appointed superintendent of the mint at Charlotte in 1841 by President John Tyler.

 He was a member of the North Carolina Senate in 1840-41 and again in 1844–45, when he served as President pro tempore.
 The legislature then elected Gaither to serve as solicitor (district attorney) for the state's seventh judicial district.
 In 1851 and 1853, he was an unsuccessful candidate for Congress against maverick Whig Thomas L. Clingman.
-Gaither supported the Constitutional Union Party in the 1860 presidential election but was a defender of the Southern cause after Abraham Lincoln's inauguration.
+Gaither supported the Constitutional Union Party in the 1860 presidential election but was an advocate of Southern secession after Abraham Lincoln's inauguration.

 He represented the state in the First Confederate Congress and the Second Confederate Congress from 1862 to 1865.
 After the war, Gaither resumed his law practice and ran two more unsuccessful races for Congress.
 He died in Morganton shortly before what would have been his 85th birthday.

 His home known as the Gaither House at Morganton, North Carolina, was listed on the National Register of Historic Places in 1976.